viiicky/Problem-Solving/README.md

-# Interview-Preparation
+# Problem Solving
-Creating this repository to revise some basic algorithms to prepare for an interview and to learn git basics.
-Most of the work for now is inspired by CLRS.
+This repository is to add solution to differnt problems related to Data Structures and Algorithms

-Some questions are taken from careercup.com, pramp.com and glassdoor.com
+Problems are taken from CLRS, careercup.com, pramp.com, glassdoor.com, geeksforgeeks.org etc.